tech4me/llm-api-perf-bench/README.md

 4. **Providing competitive insights**: Delivering ongoing benchmarking capabilities as the LLM provider landscape evolves
 5. **Democratizing performance testing**: Making sophisticated benchmarking accessible without requiring extensive technical knowledge

 By addressing these needs, the tool empowers users to make informed decisions tailored to their specific use cases.
-Our platform bridges these gaps by providing an accessible and customizable benchmarking solution that offers the precision of custom tools with the ease-of-use of third-party platforms.
+Our platform bridges these gaps by providing an accessible and customizable benchmarking solution that offers the precision of custom tools with the ease of use of third-party platforms.

 # Objectives